SeoulSKY/Pong/README.md

-# Ping Pong
+# Pong
-Python Ping Pong game implemented with pygame.
+Python Pong game implemented with pygame.

-The purpose of building this program is to get familiarized with python OOP and pygame.

 How to play:
 -